California 55, Sacramento State 14

 Kenny Lawler had a pair of scoring receptions and backup quarterback Luke Rubenzer threw for one touchdown and ran for another as California (2-0) found the end zone on its first six possessions en route to a 45-7 halftime lead.
 Daniel Lasco rushed for 94 yards and a score and Darius Powe, Maurice Harris and Chris Harper each had TD catches to help the Golden Bears to their first 2-0 start since winning their first three games in 2011.

-Goff connected on early touchdown passes to Lawler and Harris 2 1/2 minutes apart and Rubenzer found Powe on a 60-yard strike for a 21-0 lead just over 11 minutes into the game.
+Goff connected on early touchdown passes to Lawler and Harris 2:31 apart and Rubenzer found Powe on a 60-yard strike for a 21-0 lead 10:08 into the game.
 Lawler made a dazzling one-handed catch in the right side of the end zone for a 19-yard touchdown to complete a 28-point first quarter.

-Rubenzer capped a 12-play, 70-yard drive by scoring from 1 yard out before Lasco burst up the middle from 50 yards to make it 42-0 with 8:42 still remaining in the opening half.
-Sacramento State finally got on the scoreboard in the final minute of the half on Safron’s 3-yard toss to tight end Chris Broadnax and added a touchdown on Safron’s 73-yard run with just over nine minutes left in the third.
+Rubenzer capped a 12-play, 70-yard drive by scoring from 1 yard out before Lasco burst up the middle from 50 yards to make it 42-0 with 8:42 remaining in the opening half.
+Sacramento State finally got on the scoreboard in the final minute of the half on Safron’s 3-yard toss to tight end Chris Broadnax and added a touchdown on Safron’s 73-yard run with 9:13 left in the third.

 GAME NOTEBOOK: Rubenzer registered his first career TD pass on the 60-yarder to Powe, who had a career-high 68 yards on two catches. ...
-Safron’s 73-yard touchdown run was his career long for the Hornets, who lost 41-3 to California in 2005 in the only other meeting between the schools. ...
-The 45 first-half points by California tied for the second most in school history, trailing only the 51 put up against Pacific in 1991.
+Safron’s 73-yard touchdown run was his career long for the Hornets, who lost 41-3 to California in 2005 in the only other meeting. ...
+The 45 first-half points by California tied for the second-most in school history, trailing only the 51 put up against Pacific in 1991.

-Note: (Updated: CORRECTS “just over 11 minutes” to “10:08” in graph 4)